 Because fit is so important, we recommend you go into a store to try the bra on – preferably a shop with a qualified fitter

-Because fit is so important, we recommend you go into a store to try the bra on – preferably a shop with a qualified fitter, or see our fitting guide.
+Because fit is so important, we recommend you go into a store to try the bra on – preferably a shop with a qualified fitter.

 If shopping online is your only realistic option, look for a good returns policy.
 Staff at specialist lingerie and sportswear shops can discuss your needs and your measurements over the phone, and suggest a good size to start with.